 This is achieved through graded clinical responsibility in a wide spectrum of clinical exposures, settings and directed learning program incorporating a variety of sources.

 Residents attend mandatory Morbidity and Mortality and Grand Rounds Conference each week, and bimonthly Journal Clubs.
 All residents are assigned weekly readings based on a 2 year curriculum cycle encompassing the principle components of general surgery.
 PGY1 and PGY2 residents are additionally assigned web-based basic science learning modules in a series of 2 week sessions.
 All residents participate in web-based UIC sponsored Core Curriculum modules dealing with topics such as professionalism, teaching skills, ethics, and medical finance.
-In addition, residents will attain certification in laparoscopic (FLS) and trauma related (ATLS) skills.
+In addition, residents will attain certification in laparoscopic (FLS), endoscopic (FES), and trauma-related (ATLS) skills.

 The pages contained within this portion of our web site are designed to provide valuable information to both the potential applicant, interested in a career in General Surgery, as well as provide current and up-to-date information as it applies to our current Residents and Attending Staff.
 Thank you for your interest in the General Surgery Residency Program at The University of Illinois College of Medicine at Chicago, Mount Sinai Hospital Program.